Wendy-Ying/Wendy-Ying/README.md

 ✨ Major in **Information Engineering** under the Department of Electronic and Electrical Engineering.

-👀 My current research interests are SLAM, AI, planning and CV.
+👀 My current research interests are AI and planning.

 📫 Reach me: yingyw2022@mail.sustech.edu.cn